darkdefender27/doctuts/OsinDocumentaion/importdata.rst

 and confirm that you are getting safemode is off.

-2. Do make sure that haoop is running before performing the import action.
+2. Do make sure that hadoop is running before performing the import action.